rufatpro/gonka-docs/docs/wallet/wallet-and-transfer-guide.md

     === "If you do not know the receiver’s Gonka wallet address"

         The receiver should open their Keplr wallet where their Gonka account is added.
+They click on "Copy address" above their balance.

          <a href="/images/keplr_receiver_txs_1.png" target="_blank"><img src="/images/keplr_receiver_txs_1.png" style="width:250px; height:auto;"></a>